ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: max_dc_voltage

-    This channel-based attribute returns the maximum DC voltage the channel  can switch.
+    This channel-based property returns the maximum DC voltage the channel  can switch.
     The units are volts.